Why Wimbledon is desperate for top billing in the Alcaraz-Sinner arms race

 “He is the one who brings the firepower, the hotshots, he involves the crowd.
 He’s a bit different.
 I am more the solid player, quite calm.
 It’s like fire and ice a bit, but it’s a nice combination.”

-From a British perspective, the only exception to the Alcaraz-Sinner final narrative is the explosive emergence of Jack Draper, who enters his home Slam at a career-high number four in the world.
+From a British perspective, the only exception to the Alcaraz-Sinner final narrative is the explosive emergence of Jack Draper, who enters his home Slam at a career-high No 4 in the world.

 The 23-year-old’s progression in the last 12 months has been astonishing; he has focused on marginal gains, such as employing a breathing coach in Ann Coxhead, and devoting all aspects of his life to the sport.
 As he rather bluntly summed up on Saturday: “I suppose it’s just been growing up.”